 If so, you are in the right place, because I can share with you some tips on how to make a DIY escape room in your home.

 First of all, let’s make it clear, it’s not going to be as easy as it seems, just scatter a puzzle here and a puzzle there, and you are done.
 No, no, my friends, it takes much more than that, it’s more like taking your creativity to the next level while doing it with a whole lot of love.
 I’m not gonna lie, it requires a lot of time and energy, but trust me, it’s worth every second of it.

 Interested in hearing all the details about this room?
 Buckle up, let’s take a ride through the world of Game Mastery!

 How to Make Your Own Escape Room

 First, let me set the backdrop.
 That year I was my girlfriend’s Secret Santa (she is a part of the escape room crew) and I already had two tickets to Milan as a present for her, but wanted to find a special way to give her the present.
-That’s when I came up with the idea of a DIY escape room, where the ultimate goal won’t be necessarily escaping the room, but finding the hidden mysterious treasure – the tickets to Milan.
+That’s when I came up with the idea of an escape game, where the ultimate goal won’t be necessarily escaping the room, but finding the hidden mysterious treasure – the tickets to Milan.

 So I knew that my storyline had to be connected to Italy, Milan.
 That’s the first thing you need to do when creating an escape room.